 You can’t go wrong with Starbucks’ honey oatmilk latte if you love honey.

-The earthy taste of honey combined with the creamy flavor of oat milk and espresso makes this a nice, sweet, salty cup of coffee.
+The earthy taste of honey, combined with the creamy flavor of oat milk and espresso, makes this a nice, sweet, and salty cup of coffee.

 The honey oatmilk latte is topped with toasted honey, giving it a unique touch.
 This, combined with the cinnamon oats, enriches the nutty flavor of the beverage.